11rcombs/mkm-spec/README.md

 16. If *line* starts with "mode", followed by one or more U+0020 SPACE and U+0009 CHARACTER TABULATION (tab) characters, followed by "relative", followed by one or more U+0020 SPACE and U+0009 CHARACTER TABULATION (tab) characters, followed by "base" or "manifest", set *relative path mode* accordingly, then jump back to the *step* labeled "start of line".
 17. If *line* starts with "base", skip one or more U+0020 SPACE and U+0009 CHARACTER TABULATION (tab) characters, then resolve the remainder of *line*  relative to *manifest URL*, let *base path* be the result, then jump back to the *step* labeled "start of line".
 18. If *line* starts with "include", skip one or more U+0020 SPACE and U+0009 CHARACTER TABULATION (tab) characters, then resolve the remainder of *line* relative to the URL specified by *relative path mode*, fetch the specified file, and parse it using these steps, providing the parser with *base*.
 If the file cannot be fetched, or fails to parse, ignore the line; do not abort these steps.
 If the file parses correctly, add the results to *additional file list* and *UUID map*; do not modify *base*, and replace existing values in *UUID map* if necessary.
 Jump jump back to the *step* labeled "start of line".
 19. If *line* starts with "segment", skip one or more U+0020 SPACE and U+0009 CHARACTER TABULATION (tab) characters, then separate the remainder of *line* into a list of *tokens*, separated by one or more U+0020 SPACE or U+0009 CHARACTER TABULATION (tab) characters.
 If there is only one token, resolve it relative to the URL specified by *relative path mode* and add the result to *additional file list*.
 If there are two or more tokens, resolve the first relative to the URL specified by *relative path mode* and parse the second as a hexadecimal number representing a 16-byte UUID (the string need not be zero-padded to 32 characters).
-Ignore additional tokens (for forwards-compatibility).
+Ignore additional tokens.
 Add an item *UUID map*, with the parsed UUID as the key and the resolved URL as the value, then jump back to the *step* labeled "start of line".
 20. If none of the above conditions describe *line*, ignore it (for forwards-compatibility) and jump back to the *step* labeled "start of line".
 21. Return the *UUID map*, the *additional file list*, and the *base path*.